Last updated: 23 November 2017

 We may use cloud storage to store the personal information we hold about you.
+We may store information about you in other types of networked or electronic storage.
 The cloud storage and the IT servers may be located outside Australia.

 From time to time we may use your personal information to provide you with current information about finance, offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company with whom we are associated.

 If you do not wish to receive marketing information, you may at any time decline to receive such information by telephoning us on 1800 927 927 or by writing to us at firstname.lastname@example.org.
 If the direct marketing is by email you may also use the unsubscribe function.
 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.